 The moon illusion is a trick of the mind

 We’ve all seen a full moon looming large shortly after it rises, when it’s still hugging the horizon.
-And it’s true that the moon is sometimes closer to Earth than at other times, so that it’s minutely larger in our sky.
+And it’s true that the moon is sometimes closer to Earth than at other times, making it minutely larger in our sky.
 But those large supermoons aren’t noticeably large.
-The difference is barely discernable.
-Meanwhile, a large moon viewed near the horizon is an illusion, a trick your brain is playing.
+The difference is barely discernible.
+When the moon viewed near the horizon looks larger than usual, your brain is playing a trick on you.
 It’s called the moon illusion.

-Weirdly, even now, the causes of the moon illusion aren’t precisely known.
-But the video above, from AsapSCIENCE, offers some explanation.
+Weirdly, we still don’t know the precise cause of the moon illusion.
+But the video above, from AsapSCIENCE, offers some explanations.

-The main one is that, when the moon is near the horizon, you’re gazing at it in the company of many familiar visual reference points: trees, buildings, mountains and so on.
+The main one is that, when the moon is near the horizon, you’re seeing it in the company of many familiar visual reference points: trees, buildings, mountains and so on.
 Your brain automatically compares the moon to these reference points.
 But when the moon is higher up, there’s nothing to compare it to.
-As ASAPScience says:
+As AsapSCIENCE says:

 The moon seems smaller against the vastness of the night sky.